-A kickoff meeting that included representatives from the SPDC, VDEM, DCR, numerous local jurisdictions, and other community stakeholders was held on August 2, 2018.
-This meeting provided an overview of the update process as well as a look at several funding opportunities for future mitigation projects.
+A Hazard Mitigation Plan update kickoff meeting was held that included representatives from the SPDC, VDEM, DCR, numerous local jurisdictions, and other community stakeholders.
+This meeting provided an overview of the update process as well as a look at several grant opportunities for future mitigation projects.

-While there will be ample opportunity for the public to provide input and feedback at future meetings, comments on the current plan can be provided at any time.
-The 2013 version of the plan is provided online (see above) and a hard copy can be reviewed at the SPDC office during regular business hours.
+Public comments on the 2013 version of the Hazard Mitigation Plan or any of the updated draft documents for the 2020 Plan can be provided at any time.
 Should you have any feedback that you wish to share or just have a general question, please contact Chad Neese at (434) 447-7101, ext.
 211 or at firstname.lastname@example.org.